Xenecraft/xenecraft.github.io/join.md

 For access to the Xenecraft Multiplayer World, contact one of the Admins of the server or make a reference via a friend of the admins!
 For the safety of our members, we have the whitelist turned on (this way there is a much lower chance of griefing).

 For those of you who are stepping into a Minecraft world for the first time, things may seem difficult or overwhelming.
 For <span class="greened">XeneCraft</span>, you can jump straight into playing and do whatever you desire.
-For those who may need help setting up and getting started, assuming that you are whitelisted, this is the guide for you!
+For those who may need help setting up and getting started, <strong>assuming that you are whitelisted</strong>, this is the guide for you!

 <ol>
 <li>From the Minecraft start screen, click on the Multiplayer button and then click "Add Server."</li>